marklechtermann/k8sdisturber/README.md

 It includes the following functions:

 - Demonstration of health check with livez and readyz endpoints
-- The behavior when limits are set
+- The behavior when memory and cpu limits are set
-- Load test example
+- Load test example for the load balancer
 - Access to the environment variables
 - Postresql database
 - PGAdmin support (UI for your database)